-The penalty for a Class B felony in Wisconsin is up to 60 years in state prison.
-A Class B felony is the second most severe offense in the state, including charges like 1st-degree sexual assault, 2nd-degree intentional homicide and 1st-degree reckless homicide.
+A Class B felony in Wisconsin is punishable with up to 60 years in state prison.
+A Class B felony is the second most severe offense in Wisconsin and includes charges like 1st-degree sexual assault, 2nd-degree intentional homicide and 1st-degree reckless homicide.
+(Wis.
+Stat. § 939.50.)

 Class B Felony in Wisconsin Sentencing & Penalties